Which documents do we have to complete?

-Download the Application Form here:
+Download the application form here:

 The name of a German citizen does not change automatically by marriage alone.
 Therefore, a name declaration might be necessary as part of the marriage registration before a German passport can be issued in the new name.

 The name declaration is included in the application form for the marriage registration on page 3.
 If the spouses are both German nationals, only German law can be chosen for the name usage.
 If one of the two spouses has a different nationality, then the law of the country of citizenship of that spouse can also be chosen instead.
-For general information on name declaration for spouses, please click on the link below.

-What documents do I need?
+What documents do we need?

-birth certificates of both spouses, if birth was only recorded abroad
+birth certificates of both spouses

-in case of dual citizenship, US Naturalization Certificate with “Beibehaltungsgenehmigung”
+in case of dual citizenship, U.S. Naturalization Certificate with “Beibehaltungsgenehmigung”

 if applicable, German Naturalization Certificate or “Staatsangehörigkeitsausweis”